 13. Lemon Balm

-Lemon balm releases a sweet but long-lasting citrus scent, and the oils are very potent.
+Lemon balm releases a sweet but long-lasting citrus scent.
+These are plants that repel ticks and the oils are very potent.

 14. Holy Basil